briansu2004/MyAngular/SonarQube_Refactor/README.md

-# SQ - refactor this function to reduce its cognitive complexity from 368 to 15
+# SonarQube - refactor this function to reduce its cognitive complexity from 368 to 15

 Angular typescript